workbench-io/workbench-core/README.md

 This repository contains the code for the `workbench_core` package.

 This is a package that is used for:
-- **Data processing**: it loads data of concrete compressive strength and processes it prior to training.
+- **Data processing**: it loads a dataset containing data of concrete mixtures and their corresponding compressive strengths.
+The data is processed prior to training.
 The code for this is in the `workbench_process` module.
-- **Model training and selection**: it trains a model to predict concrete compressive strength and selects and exports the best model.
+- **Model training and selection**: it trains several models to predict the compressive strength of a concrete mixture.
+The best performing model is automatically selected and exported.
 The code for this is in the `workbench_train` module.
-- **Solution optimization**: it creates a mixture of concrete that maximizes compressive strength given a set of constraints.
+- **Solution optimization**: it creates a mixture of concrete that maximizes compressive strength given a set of constraints (e.g. minimum and maximum amounts of certain components).
 The code for this is in the `workbench_optimize` module.
 - **API**: it provides an API to interact with the package.
-The API can be used to predict the compressive strength of concrete mixtures and also to optimize the mixture of concrete to maximize compressive strength.
+The API has one endpoint to predict the compressive strength of concrete mixtures given its composition, and also one endpoint to generate a concrete mixture with the maximum strength given a set of constraints.
 The code for this is in the `workbench_api` module.

+Throughout this project, I have used design patterns like factory, abstract factory, template and repository.
+A wide range of regressors are tested to predict the target feature, from relatively simple algorithms like PLS, LASSO and ElasticNet, to more complex algorithms like GBM and neural networks.

+All of the modules in this package are extensively tested, including the API endpoints.
+You can find all tests in the `tests` directory.

+In this project, I use GitHub Actions to create a CI/CD pipeline that publishes the packages in a private PyPI repository on Azure DevOps.
+You can find the files with the GitHub Actions workflows in `.github/workflows/`.

 ---

 ## Structure

 The package is structured into the following modules:
-- `workbench_components`
-- `workbench_process`
-- `workbench_train`
-- `workbench_optimize`
-- `workbench_utils`
-- `workbench_api`
+- `workbench_components`: common components used throughout the package
+- `workbench_process`: data loading and processing
+- `workbench_train`: model training and selection
-- `workbench_db`
+- `workbench_optimize`: solution optimization
+- `workbench_api`: API for predicting compressive strength and optimizing concrete mixtures
+- `workbench_utils`: utility functions and classes
+- `workbench_db`: utilities for connecting to a database

 ---